Julia-Wagner/furry-friends/README.md

 ### **Header**
 To follow my mobile-first approach I started by looking at tutorials on how to implement a hamburger menu without JS.
 I found a video with the according [Codepen](https://codepen.io/kevinpowell/pen/jxppmr) from Kevin Powell.
 I used the information from the video and example code in the Codepen for my navigation.
+To improve accessibility I added **Menu** as a text alternative and used `aria-hidden` on the hamburger icon.

 ![Mobile Header](assets/docs/screenshots/header_mobile.png)